grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 By this time Hemi, Shakes, and Percy were exhaustedly staring at the wall of gauges in front of them.
 Most of the gauges were completely unmoving as they were not varying speed, direction, or depth, and the fuel gauge simply read zero, since it didn't reflect the fuel they were sucking up from the _Gnat_.
 Other than Hemi's occasional forays down to the _Gnat_ to check the hard numbers, they were simply going on hope that they had enough fuel to make it to the depot and not get left stranded once again over empty, and deep, seas.

-Hemi finally broke the bleary, grinding, smoke-filled silence.
+Hemi finally broke the bleary, smoke-filled silence.
 "Something bothers me Percy."

 "We've been scraping our way on our bellies under the razor-wire fencing of hell's fucking perimeter for days now, and _now_ something bothers you Hem'?"
 Percy chuckled at him.